EMPLOYMENT OPPORTUNITY – Mail Clerk

 All applicants must address each selection criterion detailed below with specific and comprehensive information supporting each item.

-Completion of Secondary School is required.
+Completion of Secondary school (form IV) required.

-- Prior Experience:
+- Prior Work Experience:

 - Language proficiency:

 Level III (good working knowledge) in English and level IV (fluent) in Kiswahili (speaking, reading and writing) is required.